Adelaide–Darwin railway line: Traffic

-Two experiential tourism trains operate on the line: The Ghan service operated by Journey Beyond, which traverses the whole line and through to Adelaide weekly in each direction, with a scheduled duration of 53 hours 15 minutes; and the company's Indian Pacific, an east–west service that runs on the southernmost 727 km before heading west to Perth.
+Two experiential tourism trains operate on the line.
+The Ghan service operated by Journey Beyond, traverses the whole line and through to Adelaide weekly in each direction, with a scheduled duration of 53 hours 15 minutes.
+The company's Indian Pacific is an east–west service that runs on the southernmost 727 km, before heading west to Perth.

 Aurizon is the only freight operator in the Tarcoola–Darwin section.
 Trains originate or terminate at intermodal terminals at Berrimah (Darwin) and Islington (Adelaide).
 They stop at intermodal points in Katherine, Tennant Creek and Alice Springs.

 The line has facilitated bulk commodity exports from iron ore and copper mines in central Australia, including Oz Minerals' Prominent Hill copper mine.
 Following a derailment event in December 2011, Oz Minerals elected to use the line to export to the south via Port Adelaide.

 Figures for Darwin's dry bulk exports illustrate the fickle nature of mining.
 In financial year 2010–11, export product delivered to Port Darwin by rail – comprising iron ore, manganese, and copper concentrate – exceeded 3 million tonnes for the first time.
 After copper traffic ceased, the figure in 2013–14 for iron and manganese was 2.7 million tonnes.
 After mining of iron ore ceased in 2015–16, only manganese remained.
 In 2018–19, manganese exports totalled 900,000 tonnes.

 Since 2009 the company has hauled iron oxide / copper / gold ore mined at Prominent Hill from a 1.5 km (0.9 mi) siding at Wirrida, 95 km (60 mi) west of the mine and 129 km (80 mi) from Northgate.
 In 2012 a new iron ore mine was opened at Peculiar Knob, 22 km (14 mi) from Prominent Hill.
 Until production ceased in 2015, its product was loaded at Wirrida, at a balloon loop immediately north of the Prominent Hill loading site.

-During 2019, the Australian Rail Track Corporation started a large-scale track upgrade program between Adelaide and Tarcoola to allow heavier freight trains to operate at higher speeds.
+In 2019, the Australian Rail Track Corporation started a large-scale track upgrade program between Adelaide and Tarcoola to allow heavier freight trains to operate at higher speeds.
 Rails were placed during the year and finishing works such as replacing wooden sleepers with concrete ones were scheduled for 2020.

 Stations

-The original CAR and NAR narrow-gauge lines had many small stations, sidings and halts along their routes for pick-up and set-down of wagons and less-than-car loads, and passengers, but freight traffic has been all-through on the post-2004 standard-gauge route.
-Stations only exist at Alice Springs, Tennant Creek, Katherine and Darwin.
-Additionally there are crossing loops, most of them 1860 m long: 12 south of Alice Springs and 3 to the north.
+The original CAR and NAR narrow-gauge lines had many small stations, sidings and halts along their routes for pick-up and set-down of wagons and less-than-car loads, and passengers.
+Other than fuel trains to Alice Springs and mineral unit trains, freight traffic has been all-through on the post-2004 standard-gauge route.
+Stations exist at Alice Springs, Tennant Creek, Katherine and Darwin.
+There are crossing loops, most of them 1,860 m long: 12 south of Alice Springs and 3 to the north.